AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/protobuf.md

 ![file : event\_map.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/FlowySDK-FFI.svg)

-Front-end written in Dart and Back-end written in Rust, they communicate with each other using the protocol buffer.
+frontend written in Dart and Backend written in Rust, they communicate with each other using the protocol buffer.
 Let's dig into the details.

 ## Generate Process